 Another great way to gain decluttering motivation is shifting the task from something you’re dreading to something you can enjoy.
 There are many simple ways to make decluttering more fun.

 It can be as easy as turning decluttering into a challenge.
 Maybe you race the clock to see how many items you can find to get rid of in a set amount of time.
 Or challenging your family to see who can find the most to get rid of during your decluttering session.
-Even making a decluttering playlist filled with your favourite songs can make decluttering more fun.
+Even making a decluttering playlist filled with your favorite songs can make decluttering more fun.

 Get creative and find ways to bring out the fun in getting rid of the clutter!